lastingParadox/ff-site/archive-to-markdown/md/ff2/18-cruisin-for-a-snoozin.md

 **Jelsafan0** _(08-Sep-18 04:11 PM)_

-> I’m not good with ships.
+> I'm not good with ships.

 _Iris shrugs._